-- Use black or blue ink or black ball-point pen - Fill in the boxes at the top of this page - Answer all questions - There are questions, possible answers as well as a column for you to mark your answer correct- if you wish to change your answer please put a line through 🔀 and re-select with another $\mathbf{X}$
+- Use black or blue ink or black ball-point pen - Fill in the boxes on the front of the page - Answer all questions - There are questions, possible answers as well as a column for you to mark your answer

-• Mark your answer with an 🔀 against the possible answer you think is

-- Only one answer per question allowed.
+- Mark your answer with an \infty against the possible answer you think is correctif you wish to change your answer please put a line through \infty and re-select with another - Only one answer per question allowed.
 Answers which do not follow the rules of selection will be disallowed.
-This may impact on the grade awarded - Do all rough work in this answer book - There is spare paper provided in this booklet that you can use but MUST NOT remove - Additional spare paper will not be provided - All questions are open book
+This may impact on the grade awarded - Do all rough work in this answer book - There is spare paper on page 3 that you can use but MUST NOT be removed - Additional spare paper will not be provided - All questions are open book